T3K14/Carcassonne/README.md

 # Carcassonne
 A version of the board game Carcassonne with Monte Carlo AIs, including UCT.
-This Code is part of my [bachelor thesis](https://github.com/T3K14/Carcassonne/blob/master/Bachelorarbeit.pdf).
+This Code is part of my [bachelor thesis](https://github.com/T3K14/Carcassonne/blob/master/Bachelorarbeit.pdf) (written in german).

 ## How to play
 The code is written in Python 3.7 and requires the modules numpy and matplotlib.